 As a company grounded in science, the first thing we do when looking to address an issue is study the data to see what it tells us.
 A growing body of research indicates that persistent childhood adversity – abuse, neglect, violence, racism, and other forms of trauma – can lead to higher rates of cancer, stroke, heart disease, Alzheimer’s, and depression later in life.
 With this new science, we have an opportunity to help proactively prevent illnesses and make a significant difference in promoting health equity.

 That’s why we created The Resilience Effect, our philanthropic initiative focused on protecting the health and well-being of Bay Area children and families.
 Since 2016, we have invested more than $20M to advance the healthcare field’s understanding of early exposure to toxic stress, develop new models that bridge pediatrics with community resources, and shift the policy landscape.
 Our goal is to positively impact 100,000 low-income children and families affected by adversity across the Bay Area by 2022, with a focus on children under the age of five and their caregivers.

-The consequences of adversity can last a lifetime – but they don’t have to.
-Children and communities can heal if support systems are in place – at home, in the community, at school, and in the doctor’s office.
+The consequences of adversity can last a lifetime, but they don’t have to.
+By intervening early, we as a society may be able to both prevent the harmful trajectory of childhood adversity and reverse the negative health effects.
+Children and families can heal if support systems are in place – at home, in the community, at school, and in the doctor’s office.

 “The Resilience Effect is Genentech’s commitment to tackling a huge issue in public health – one that is unsung and under-appreciated.
 It’s an audacious goal to say we can prevent kids in our own backyard from developing the same diseases we come to work to find treatments for every day.
 But we like audacious goals.”